-In contributing to meetings, in addition to information about the child's academic functioning, the school provides information about the 'voice of the child' and the child's experiences of life as evidenced by observations or information provided through the multi-agency forum.
+In contributing to meetings, in addition to information about the child's academic functioning, the school provides information about the 'voice of the child' and the child's experiences of life as evidenced by observations or information provided through the multiagency forum.

-Our school operates a Team around the school model (TAS).
-Our TAS consists of our Children's Support Worker, social worker, School Nurse, Inclusion Manager, Pastoral Manager and the HT.
+Our school operates a Team Around the School model (TAS).
+Our TAS consists of our Family Help Coordinator, Social Worker, School Nurse, SEND/Inclusion Manager, Pastoral Manager and the HT.
 Referrals are submitted by the Pastoral Manager and meetings are held termly in school.
 School staff ask parents' permission to refer them to TAS.